ottbot/greta/README.md

 # greta

-A Kafka client for Clojure projects.
-Implements the API introduced in Kafka 0.8 as an Aleph client.
+A modern and (fairly) low-level Kafka client for Clojure projects.

+It implementments the API introduced in Kafka 0.8.3 as an Aleph TCP client.

+Development targets Kafka 0.9.0+.

 ## Usage